 There are three main categories and we will go over these later on in the article.

-Obviously, we are medical solicitors.
-However, people confuse us with other types of claims that seem similar to a medical negligence case.
+People confuse us with other types of claims that seem similar to a medical negligence case.
 This article has been written to differentiate between the different types of claims.
 These are negligence, liabilities and accidents.
 As your competent medical negligence solicitors from Manchester you can rely on us for any negligence cases that have occurred either through a medical professional or in a medical setting.